matharchod/Twitolu/README.md

 #### emailTweets(shareContent)

-This function takes the argument `shareContent`
+This function takes the argument `shareContent`, which contains the tweets you wish to share via email.

+* Encode the URLs in `shareContent` for email
+* Open the user's default email program
-*
+* Create the email

 ```
 emailTweets = function(shareContent){
 	var content = encodeURIComponent(shareContent);
 	window.location = 'mailto:'
 		+ ' '
-		+ '?subject=' + 'Cool Stuff in Web Development'
+		+ '?subject=' + 'Cool Stuff from Twitolu'
-		+ '&body=Jani says:'
+		+ '&body=Twitolu says:'
 		+ '%0D%0A%0D%0A-----%0D%0A%0D%0A'
 		+ content
 		+ '%0D%0A%0D%0A-----%0D%0A%0D%0A'
-		+ 'Find more cool stuff in the UX diary of Jani Momolu Anderson at http://janianderson.com/#diary';
 }
 ```

 #### toggleFavorites()

 ```
 toggleFavorites = function ($_elem, activeClass){